g-duclos/scprep/README.md

 ***

 # **scprep**
-An R package for aggregating single-cell RNA-Seq data and metadata in an ExpressionSet object, along with biomaRt gene annotation and basic cell filtering
+An R package for aggregating single-cell RNA-Seq data and metadata in an ExpressionSet object, along with biomaRt gene annotation, basic cell filtering and QC metric calculation.

 ***